biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/bray_curtis_pcoa.png
    :align:   center

 All of the parameter have automatically selected for you just click "Add Command".

 Once the command is added the workflow should appear as follows:

 .. figure::  images/bray_curtis_workflow.png
    :align:   center

 Click the run button to start the process of the beta diversity analysis.
 The view will return to the original screen, while the beta diversity analysis job runs.

+Unweighted UniFrac Analysis
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another tool for measuring beta diversity is unweighted beta diversity analysis.
+Another tool for measuring beta diversity is unweighted UniFrac analysis.
 Unweighted beta diversity analysis is when the types but not quantity of each taxa is taken into consideration when comparing samples to one another.
 This differs from weighted analysis which takes into consideration both the amount and variety of taxa in a sample.

-To perform an unweighted beta diversity analysis, select the rarefied "dflt_name - BIOM" artifact in the processing network and select "Process".
+To perform unweighted UniFrac analysis, select the rarefied "dflt_name - BIOM" artifact in the processing network and select "Process".
 Then select the "dflt_name - BIOM" artifact and select "beta_diversity" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/unweighted_beta_diversity.png
    :align:   center